nikrowell/cranium/README.md

 ```

 ### Why not a plugin?
-The whole point is to not be a theme and to approach WordPress differently.
-In fact, many plugins won't work as expected given how Craniun hijacks request parsing and leaves all responses and redering up to you.
+The whole point is to not be a typical theme and to approach WordPress differently.
+In fact, many plugins won't work as expected given how Craniun hijacks request parsing and leaves all responses and rendering up to you.

 ### Why not use WordPress without a theme?
-WP_USE_THEMES is a handy constant indeed, but by using WordPress as a standalone platform, you loose access to many useful lifecycle hooks, including [ACF](https://www.advancedcustomfields.com/resources/) filters, admin actions etc.
+WP_USE_THEMES is a handy constant indeed, but by using WordPress outside of a theme, you loose access to many useful lifecycle hooks, including init actions, [ACF](https://www.advancedcustomfields.com/resources/) filters etc.

 ### Why is your screenshot.png so lame?
 I don't know.